 - Can be cheaper than other types of therapies

 Experts say that whole body cryotherapy rheumatoid arthritis treatments should be done at least two to three times a week for optimal results.
 Then a doctor should assess the success of the treatment after two to three days.
 (For a complete list of recommended session frequency, check out this article).

 Patients seeking cryo should under no circumstance refrain from mobility therapies.
 Why?
-Because movement plays a huge role in the distribution of synovial fluid which helps to lubricate the joints, allow smooth movement and supply crucial nutrients to the joints.
-Inactivity can weaken muscles and may lead to secondary damage at the skeleton.
+Because movement plays a huge role in the distribution of synovial fluid which helps to lubricate the joints, allow smooth movement, and supply crucial nutrients to the joints.
+Inactivity can weaken muscles and may lead to secondary damage to the skeleton.